Amorgos Greece Travel Guide

 Consider Hepatitis A for food/water transmission.
 A SERIOUS liver disease for long-term stays.

 Amorgos has a regional health center in Chora.
-Smaller medical facilities operate in Katapola and Aegiali for basic care and emergencies.
+Smaller medical centers operate in Katapola and Aegiali for basic care and emergencies.
 Serious emergencies may transfer patients to larger hospitals on Naxos, Syros, or mainland Greece.

 Drinking water in Amorgos is generally safe in main towns.
 Locals often prefer bottled water due to taste.
 Visitors stick to bottled water or use a Water Filter Bottle for Travel.
 Food hygiene standards are good.